act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 #### Failed Example 3

-This link has [visible][] text with mathematical symbols, this does not match the [accessible name][] because the mathematical symbols were written out in the accessible name.
+This link has [visible][] text with mathematical symbols, that does not match the [accessible name][] because the mathematical symbols were written out in the accessible name.
 This is [explicitly mentioned in WCAG](https://www.w3.org/WAI/WCAG21/Understanding/label-in-name#mathematical-expressions-and-formulae).

 ```html
 <a href="/" aria-label="Proof of two multiplied by two is four">Proof of 2&times;2=4</a>